thekrocker/portfolio/action-rpg-x.md

 - Understood how **animation syncing** can make or break the feel of combat, and how GAS can enhance this by cleanly separating logic and animation timing.
 - Learned to design reusable **Ability Blueprints** while keeping the logic in C++ for performance and clarity.
 - Built a mental model of how **Tags, Effects, and Abilities** interact to drive modular combat design.
-- Improved my ability to debug GAS by creating **visual tools and breakpoints** in ability flow.
+- Improved my ability to debug GAS by using **visual tools and breakpoints** in ability flow.

 ---